Some people with

 needle.
 Do not hold the syringe straight up; you may accidentally stick

-Do not clean the needle with alcohol.
+Do not clean the needle or lancet with alcohol.
 Alcohol removes the

 silicone covering on the needle, causing it to become dull.